“It don’t care what it looks like. The content is there.”

 Notice the repetition here…. “people learn more.”
 That’s what this is all about: learn more, remember more, do more of what you learn.

 So what does all of this mean?
 Since so many people rely on the PowerPoint slidedeck to share their content, it means first that we need to stop producing “slideuments” (a term created by Garr Reynolds), which are documents disguised as PowerPoint presentations.
 You know what I mean… slides and slides of bullet points that a speaker talks through.
-Our colleagues who have been participating in our Trainer Academy and fall learning series know the alternatives: workbooks, tools, jobaids, or whatever you need to create to augment or support the presentation.
+You have alternatives: workbooks, tools, jobaids, or whatever you need to create to augment or support the presentation.

 A second piece of low-hanging advice for the folks who hold onto the “branding on every slide” principle: